Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

     return (s - str);
 }

-The get_len(); function helps to figure the length a particuar wide character string or WCHAR.
+The get_len(); function helps to figure out the length of a particular wide character string or WCHAR.
-WCHARS are used for unicode text in windows.
+WCHARS are used for Unicode text in Windows.
-This function takes in pointer to the start of the string and returns a number, or size_t.
+This function takes in a pointer to the start of the string and returns a number, or size_t.
 That tells me how many chars are in it without the null terminator.

 This could be done with the wcslen();, but you know, CRT.
-Starts at the begining, moves one character at a time until it finds the null terminator, and the length is difference between the final position and the starting position.
+Starts at the beginning, moves one character at a time until it finds the null terminator, and the length is the difference between the final position and the starting position.

-Simlar logic for the get_len_char(); function, but it works on normal strings, or , narrow character strings.
+Similar logic for the get_len_char(); function, but it works on normal strings or narrow character strings.
 Replaces the standard strlen();.
 {%endhighlight%}
 <br>

 {%highlight cpp%}
 void copy_str(WCHAR* dest, const WCHAR* src, size_t destMaxChars, size_t srcLen) {
     if (!dest || destMaxChars == 0 || !src) {
         if (dest && destMaxChars > 0) dest[0] = L'\0';
         return;
     }
     size_t charsToCopy = srcLen;
     if (charsToCopy >= destMaxChars) charsToCopy = destMaxChars - 1;
     size_t i = 0;
     while (i < charsToCopy && src[i] != L'\0') {
         dest[i] = src[i];
         i++;
     }